odubno/gauss-naive-bayes/README.md

 Prepare the data for modeling:

 - The mean and the standard deviation are used whe calculating the Normal Probabiltiy value for each feature.
-- The summary is the combination of the mean and the standard deviation and will be calculated for each feature within each class.
+- The summary is the combination of (mean, standard deviation) and will be calculated for each feature within each class.

 1. [Mean](#mean)